thinkshout/mailchimp/README.txt

 This module provides integration with the MailChimp email delivery service.
 While tools for sending email from your own server, like SimpleNews, are great, they lack the sophistication and ease of use of dedicated email providers like MailChimp.
 Other players in this field are Constant Contact and Campaign Monitor.

-This module is still in active development, and here are the current features:
+Features
+  * API integration

-   1. Support for an unlimited number of mailing lists
+  * Support for an unlimited number of mailing lists
-   2. Having an anonymous sign up form to enroll users in a general newsletter.
+  * Having an anonymous sign up form to enroll users in a general newsletter.
-   3. list access by role
+  * Each MailChimp list can be assigned to one or more roles
-   4. editing of user list subscriptions on the user's edit page
+  * Editing of user list subscriptions on the user's edit page
-   5. list subscribe on register page
-   6. customizable merge vars with token, profile and bio.module integreation
-   7. opt-in, opt-out and required lists
+  * Allow users to subscribe during registration
+  * Map token and profile values to your MailChimp merge fields
+  * Required, optional, and free form list types.
-   8. standalone subscribe and unsubscribe forms
+  * Standalone subscribe and unsubscribe forms
-   9. subscriptions can be maintained via cron or real time.
+  * Subscriptions can be maintained via cron or in real time

-The new 5.2 and 6.x branches use the latest MailChimp API and have plenty of usability improvements.
+  * Individual blocks for each newsletter
+  * Send all your site emails through the MailChimp STS API and see all of those email statistics.

-Installing Mailchimp:
+Installing Notes
-  Download the Mailchimp release for your version.
-  Untar it in the modules directory.
-  Activate the module through drupals administrative interface.
+  * You need to have a MailChimp API Key.
-  IMPORTANT: Please ensure you have at least one active list created in MailChimp.
+  * You need to have at least one list created in MailChimp to use the mailchimp_list module.
+  * The mailchimp_sts module requires a paid MailChimp account (as of this writing) as well as an account with Amazon AWS.
+MailChimp STS is a wrapper arround Amazon SES, so all SES requirements apply.

+What each module does
+  * mailchimp_module: Core integration with the MailChimp API.
+Required by all other modules and a tool for developers.
+  * mailchimp_lists: Syncronize Drupal users with MailChimp lists and allow users to subscribe, unsubscribe, and update member information.
+  * mailchimp_sts: Expose the MailChimp STS gateway as a Drupal mail interface and associated settings.